-If we apply Spinoza's modal transfer principle to this division, the objects described in [i] and [ii] exist with absolute necessity.
-As in [ii], the necessity of God's nature in [iii] would trickle-down the following-from relation, and so even though the series as a whole follows only indirectly from God, its existence would nonetheless be absolutely necessary.
-The modal transfer principle ignores the more fine-grained distinction between direct and indirect following-from ([i] vs. [ii]-[iii]).
-Necessity is blindly and blissfully transferred down the following-from chain, so long as the source is absolutely necessary.
+If we apply Spinoza’s modal transfer principle to this division, the objects described in [i] and [ii] exist necessarily.
+Similarly, the necessity of God’s nature in [iii] trickles down the following-from relation, and so even though the series as a whole follows only indirectly from God, its existence would nonetheless be necessary, as with mediate infinite modes.
+That is, the modal transfer principle ignores the more fine-grained distinction between direct and indirect following-from ([i] vs. [ii]-[iii]).

 What about particular finite modes described in [iv]?
-On Garrett's proposal, their existence too will be absolutely necessary.
-This would commit Spinoza to full-blown necessitarianism with respect to all objects, including desks and persons.
+On Garrett’s proposal, their existence too will be necessary, which commits Spinoza to full-blown necessitarianism.
 To see why, notice that the difference between [iii] and [iv] is not a function of the presence or absence of the following-from relation itself.
-The difference is between following from God's absolute vs. non-absolute nature, whatever that distinction amounts to.
-Just as was the case in [ii] and [iii], Spinoza's modal transfer principle is indifferent to the distinction between [iii] and [iv].
-It is too coarse-grained to pick up on the absolute/non-absolute distinction; it indiscriminately tracks the following-from relation plus an absolutely necessary source.
-Since those conditions are met in [iv], absolute necessity is transferred from the whole collection to the individual members themselves.
-Thus, the desk exists with absolute necessity, just as does the entire collection of finite objects, the collection of infinite modes and substance itself.
-If this is correct, then Spinoza can consistently claim that every finite mode exists with absolute necessity and follows from God's nature in some way [per (b)], while still maintaining that no particular modes follows directly or indirectly from the absolute nature of God [per (a)].
+The difference is between following from God’s absolute vs. non-absolute nature, whatever that distinction amounts to.
+Once again, Spinoza’s modal transfer principle is indifferent to the difference between [iii] and [iv].
+The principle is too coarse-grained to track the absolute/non-absolute distinction; it just tracks the following-from relation from a necessarily existing source.
+Since both conditions of the principle are satisfied in [iv], necessity is transferred from the entire collection of finite modes to the individual members themselves.
+Thus, the desk exists necessarily.
+If this is correct, Spinoza can consistently claim that every finite mode exists necessarily and follows from God’s nature in some way, while still maintaining that no particular modes follows directly or indirectly from the absolute nature of God.

-As stated, the objects described in [v] do not follow from God's nature at all.
-Therefore, the modal transfer principle does not apply, and so their modal status will not be absolutely necessary.
+The objects described in [v] do not follow from God’s nature at all, in which case the modal transfer principle will not be satisfied.
+Insofar as that is the only available source for their necessity, it follows that they do not exist necessarily.
 But what is the difference between the objects described in [iv] and the objects described in [v]?
 In one sense, nothing: they are the same finite modes!
 That cannot be the full story, however, lest there be no explanation why the modes in [iv] follow from the nature of God whereas those very same modes in [v] do not.
-The only difference between [iv] and [v] seems to be that the same modes are considered differently in each case.
-(Garrett himself does not say whether he thinks there really are any true ways of considering objects as described in [v]; they might be all false, on his account.)
+The only difference between [iv] and [v] is how a mode is considered in each case.
+(Although Garrett himself uses this “considered” claim, he does not say whether he thinks there are any true ways of considering objects corresponding to [v].)

-Answering these questions will force us yet deeper into Spinoza's modal metaphysics in the next section.
-First, however, Garrett's account faces an independent worry (Curley and Walski 1999, Huenemann 1999).
+Answering these questions in the next section will drive us yet deeper into Spinoza’s modal metaphysics.
+First, however, Garrett’s account faces an independent worry (Curley and Walski 1999, Huenemann 1999).
 Return to the relationship between [iii] and [iv].
-There is supposed to be a significant difference between the manner in which the collection of finite modes follows from God as a whole and the manner in which any particular member of that collection follows from God.
-However, if the entire collection of finite modes follows indirectly from God's absolute nature, won't that entail that each individual member of the series also follows from God's absolute nature?
-To deny this would be like claiming that I covered the group of objects on my desk in coffee without making it the case that each object on my desk was covered in coffee.
-There's nothing more to the collection of things on my desk being covered in coffee than that each and every thing on my desk is covered in coffee.
-Even more pointedly, it is hard to see how the entire series of finite modes could have the property following from God's absolute nature if no member of the series has that property.
+There is supposed to be a significant difference between the manner in which the collection of finite modes follows from God as a whole and the manner by which any particular member of that collection follows from God.
+However, if the entire collection of finite modes follows indirectly from God’s absolute nature, won’t that entail that each individual member of the series also follows from God’s absolute nature?
+Imagine trying to cover the collection of objects on my desk in coffee without making it the case that each object on my desk is covered in coffee.
+This seems impossible, as there is nothing more to the collection of things on my desk being covered in coffee than each and every thing on my desk being covered in coffee.
+Even worse, it is hard to see how the entire series of finite modes could have the property following from God’s absolute nature if no member of the series has that property.

-The most promising line of response denies that the series of finite modes is nothing above and beyond the collection of its members.
+The most promising line of response denies that the series of finite modes is nothing above and beyond its individual members.
 Following others, I have been describing the entirety of finite modes as a “series” or “collection,” a label that naturally suggests that the properties of the entire collection will be posterior to and derivative from the properties of its individual members.
-Spinoza himself rarely refers to just the collection of finite modes with a single expression, though he sometimes includes them in his locution “the order of nature” and once uses the expression “series.”
-But regardless of the terminology, one could argue in a holist vein that the whole series is more than just the sum of its the members.
+Spinoza himself rarely refers to just the collection of finite modes with a single expression, though he sometimes includes them in his locution “the order of nature” and he describes them as a “series” twice, both outside the Ethics (C I/41 and C I/307).
+Regardless of the terminology, one might argue in a holist vein that the whole series is more than just the sum of its the members.
 Spinoza does sometimes suggest that wholes can be prior to their parts (Ep32, IIp13le7s), though other times he suggests that parts are always prior to wholes (Ip15).
-Whether the collection of finite modes is more holist or atomistic, and whether, on the holist account, one of the non-supervening properties of the whole is following from God's absolute nature, are still open interpretive questions.
+Whether the series of finite modes is more holist or atomistic, and whether, on a holist mereological account, one of the non-supervening properties of the whole series is following from God’s absolute nature, are still open interpretive questions.
 The soundness of this reply will likely turn on whether or not the collection of finite modes is itself an infinite mode, a point about which interpreters continue to disagree.

-Like almost all discussions of Spinoza's modal commitments, these interpretations focus on the distribution of modal properties: which things exist necessarily?
-Far less attention has been given to Spinoza's account of the nature of modality.
-In this section, I will discuss whether Spinoza has an analysis of modality, and if so, whether his analysis of modality sheds any light on the dispute over his alleged necessitarianism.
+Like almost all discussions of Spinoza’s modal commitments, this dispute focus on the distribution of modal properties: which things exist necessarily?
+Far less attention has been given to Spinoza’s account of the nature of modality.
+In this section, I will discuss whether Spinoza has an account of modality itself, and if so, what light that account sheds on the dispute over his alleged necessitarianism.

 Spinoza is emphatic that modal ascriptions have reasons behind them: “A thing is called necessary either by reason of its essence or by reason of its cause” (Ip33s1).
-But we can raise a higher order question: for what reason(s) do modal ascriptions work in the way that Spinoza claims they do?
+But we can raise a higher-order question: for what reason(s) do modal ascriptions work in the way that Spinoza claims they do?
 For ease, let us focus on modal properties instead of modal ascriptions.
-The question is similar to the one raised earlier about causation: what explains causation itself?
-Spinoza's answer is conceptual in nature.
-Causal relations obtain in virtue of conceptual connections between causal relata.
+The question is similar to the one raised earlier about causation.
+What explains causation itself?
+Arguably, Spinoza’s answer is that causal relations obtain in virtue of conceptual connections between causal relata.
 A parallel question can be raised about modality itself.
-Do basic modal properties obtain in virtue of non-modal properties or is modality primitive for Spinoza?
+Do basic modal properties obtain in virtue of other, non-modal properties or is modality primitive for Spinoza?

-Spinoza explains the necessity of God's existence by appealing to God's nature.
+Spinoza explains the necessity of God’s existence by appealing to God’s nature.
 This may sound like a non-answer, but it is not.
-Spinoza is not claiming that there are no explanatory grounds for God's existence; he is claiming that facts about God's nature explain the modality of God's existence.
-Self-explanation, though unusual, is not identical to non-explanation.
-What about God explains God's existence?
-In Ip7 and Ip11, Spinoza appeals to an involvement relation between the concept of God's essence and the concept of God's existence.
+Spinoza is not claiming that there are no explanatory grounds for God’s existence; he is claiming that facts about God’s nature explain the modality of God’s existence.
+What about God’s nature explains God’s existence?
+In Ip7 and Ip11, Spinoza appeals to an involvement relation between the concept of God’s essence and the concept of God’s existence.
 That is, God exists in virtue of the fact that the concept of God involves the concept of existence.
 Spinoza also thinks that the conceptual involvement relation between God and existence explains the fact that God necessarily exists.
 In Ip19d, Spinoza writes,

 For God (by Id6) is substance, which (by Ip11) necessarily exists, that is (by p7), to whose nature it pertains to exist, or (what is the same) from whose definition it follows that he exists.